 The Bronx Letters Foundation is made up of a diverse group of professionals with varied backgrounds including education, finance, law, marketing, publishing, and philanthropy.
-Our strictly volunteer Board raises funds to support extracurricular programming at The UA Bronx Academy of Letters.
+Our strictly volunteer Board raises funds to support extracurricular programming at the Urban Assembly Bronx Academy of Letters.

 Through our efforts we provide the financial support for a school newspaper, a literary magazine, writing and acting residencies, SAT prep, and college visits.
 We offer a host of other extracurricular opportunities through partnerships with a variety of institutions, organizations, and companies in NYC and beyond.
 Together with the principal the foundation board decides which programs we can fund each year.
 We also support the school by researching grants and programs.

 In addition to producing our annual Chefs’ Tasting Benefit and Fun(d) Run, board members are active volunteers at the school and participants in many school-sponsored events including Annual Student Exhibitions, College Essay Writing Night and the College Fair.

 Co-Vice Chair of Programming

 Karen has been a Vice President of the Corcoran Group, specializing in the sale of residential properties in Manhattan, for over 17 years.
 Prior to working in real estate, Karen worked for the Metropolitan Opera in performing arts management and as the Associate Producer for their television series.
 Karen joined the Foundation in January 2012.